rubyworks/rulebow/README.md

 ### Rules

 Rules take a state as an argument and attaches it to an action procedure.
-When run, if the state condition evaluates as true, the rule procedure will be called.
+When fired, if the state condition evaluates as true, the rule procedure will be called.

 ```ruby